Thoughts after the Startupweekend Kavala event

 Brief event speakers, in advance

 A lot of people, when invited to speak at such events, are inclined to speak about themselves and their offering.
 Wrong time, bad context.
-Startup events participants, who we all wish to help, aren’t there for you and your company; they need to learn “how-to” (practical marketing, coding, legal, distribution, research, developmet issues).
+Startup events participants, who we all wish to help, aren’t there for you and your company; they need to learn “how-to” (practical marketing, coding, legal, distribution, research, development issues).

-Learning: stick to 2 speaking slots and brief in advance every speaker.
+Learning: stick to maximum 2 speaking slots and brief in advance every speaker.
 What do you expect, duration, etc. (yes, put some discipline)